 - Updates drivers and security components

-I’ve seen systems feel sluggish for a while after larger updates, especially on laptops or machines with older SSDs.
-That doesn’t mean something is broken; it usually means Windows is still finishing its work.
+That doesn’t mean something is broken.
+It usually means Windows is still finishing its work.

 What to expect:

-Performance should gradually improve on its own after a restart or two and some idle time.
+Performance should gradually improve after a restart or two and some idle time.

 Reassurance:

-If your PC worked fine before the update, it’s very unlikely the update “damaged” anything.
+If your PC worked fine before the update, it’s very unlikely the update “damaged” your hardware.

 When Slowness Is Not Normal